 The lyres are created by entirely by hand from one piece of wood.
 There are no joints involved.
-This may allow the sound vibrations to pass through the instrument more freely.
-The different shapes are inspired by historic classic lyre designs and also arise out of my imagination after a period of time ‘just looking’ at the timber (while drinking a cup of tea of course).
-This zen-like process allows the wood to ‘speak to me’ if you like, before taking a pencil and sketching outlines on the timber.
+(This may allow the sound vibrations to pass through the instrument more freely).
+The different shapes are inspired by historic classic lyre designs with a touch of my own design sense.
+I use well-seasoned Scottish timber and make them in the small town of Forres where I live.

 Some of my lyres have traditional harp or zither pins fitted for tuning, others have broken from tradition and feature guitar tuners.
 These can make tuning a bit easier and more precise.
 All wood used to make the lyres is sustainably sourced and originates from Scotland, with the exception of the front soundboards which are luthier grade European or N. American.

 All the lyres are strung with acoustic guitar strings.
 This makes finding replacement strings a piece of cake.
 Before stringing I apply linseed oil which soaks into the wood and brings out the deep grain patterns, then I apply thin layers of a blended oil which hardens and gives a protective coating.